RedHatProductSecurity/osidb-bindings/TUTORIAL.md

     session = osidb_bindings.new_session(osidb_server_uri="http://localhost:8000/")
     ```

-By default, the SSL verification is enabled and the path to the cert file is obtained from the `SSL_CERT_FILE`, `REQUEST_CA_BUNDLE` or `CURL_CA_BUNDLE` environmental variables in respective order.
+By default, the SSL verification is enabled and the path to the cert file is obtained from the `SSL_CERT_FILE`, `REQUESTS_CA_BUNDLE` or `CURL_CA_BUNDLE` environmental variables in respective order.
 If none of these variables are set, the default trusted CA is used (`/etc/pki/ca-trust/extracted/openssl/ca-bundle.trust.crt`).
 You can change the behavior of the ssl verification either via the mentioned environmental variables or directly via `verify_ssl` argument.
 ```python
 session = osidb_bindings.new_session(osidb_server_uri="http://localhost:8000/", username="username", password="password", verify_ssl=True)